-A Message from Prof. Tim Lynch, Clinical Director.
+A Message from Professor Tim Lynch, Clinical Director

 The DNI is a registered charity and a Centre of Excellence where we care for patients with neurological disease including, Parkinson’s Disease, Motor Neurone Disease, Multiple Sclerosis, Headache, Epilepsy, Stroke (to name but a few)